Less a Mission Statement than a story to tell–and live.

 Christ the King (CtK) is a community seeking to live within a Story, the story we believe God has been writing for a very long time.
 As with most good stories, this Story tends to confound everyone within it along the way.
 But what keeps us faithful to the storyline is the promise that in time “everything sad will become untrue.”
 So we remain present–attentive and responsive–to how the story unfolds within each of us, among us, and through us.

 “Presence” is a prevalent and powerful word in our day–especially in story.
 Authors are present to their work, plots form around how characters are present to each other, and any work worth its salt will draw its readers in, impelling them to be present to every detail.
 As a community we’re seeking to be “faithfully present“–to God, to one another, and to our world(s).

 What is it that we believe?

 Many people have asked what we at Christ the King Presbyterian Church believe.
 Sometimes the questions are asked these ways: What are our theological distinctives?
 What does it mean to be a Presbyterian Church?
 What does it mean to say we are reformed?
 Are these issues even important?
-Do we, in our theological tradition, care about evangelism; that is, winning new people to faith in Jesus Christ?
+Do we, in our theological tradition, care about evangelism; that is, in seeing people come to identify with Jesus?

 For more info start here.